The metal-insulator transition in disordered solids: How theoretical prejudices influence its characterization. A critical review of analyses of experimental data: Character of the MIT in GeSb Te

-On the other hand, the positive slope of $w(T)$ at low temperatures for $T_{\rm ann} = 175\ {\rm ^oC}$ might also be caused by various experimental problems such as incomplete thermalization or Joule heating.
+On the other hand, the positive slope of $w(T)$ at low temperatures for $T_{\rm ann} = 175\ {\rm ^oC}$ might also be caused by various experimental problems such as incomplete thermalization, Joule heating, or sample inhomogeneities.
 The low-$T$ deviations for $T_{\rm ann} = 150\ {\rm ^oC}$ mentioned above point in this direction.
 They may originate from a continuous resistance measurement with too fast sliding temperature.
-A more clear picture will probably be obtained when, for a comparably small number of $T$ values, the resistance is always measured only after careful thermalization.\cite{Moe.etal.99} Of course, the effect of such an improvement of the measurement has to be checked for all samples.
-In particular, it will be intriguing to see how, for $T_{\rm ann} = 200\ {\rm ^oC}$ and $225\ {\rm ^oC}$, the seemingly good agreement between measured data and regression lines in Fig.\ \ref{AA_fig} and between numerically and analytically obtained $w(T)$ curves in Fig.\ \ref{w_fig} will be influenced.
+A more clear picture will probably be gained when, for a comparably small number of $T$ values, the resistance is always measured only after careful thermalization.\cite{Moe.etal.99} Of course, the effect of such an improvement of the measurement has to be checked for all samples.
+In particular, it will be intriguing to see how, for $T_{\rm ann} = 200\ {\rm ^oC}$ and $225\ {\rm ^oC}$, the seemingly good agreement between measured data and regression lines in Figure \ref{AA_fig} and between numerically and analytically obtained $w(T)$ curves in Figure \ref{w_fig} will be influenced.
 Will it persist or disappear?

+A first answer to this question is given by Figure 3 of the subsequent publication Ref.\ \onlinecite{Vol.etal.15}, already pointed to above.
+It presents $w(T)$ curves derived from measurements on GeSb$_2$Te$_4$ films down to 0.35~K. To simplify the comparison of our Figure \ref{w_fig} with that diagram, we here condense $w(T)$ data sets obtained from both the Refs.\ \onlinecite{Sie.etal.11} and \onlinecite{Vol.etal.15} in a common plot, Figure \ref{w_fig_cond}.
+For this aim, we digitized Figures 1 and 2 of Ref.\ \onlinecite{Vol.etal.15} and calculated the corresponding $w(T)$ sliding windows containing eight neighboring data points along the $\ln \sigma (\ln T)$ curves of the samples f, g, h, and i; these films had been annealed at 175, 200, 225, and $250\ {\rm ^oC}$, respectively.
+Additionally, as precision check of our procedure, Figure \ref{w_fig_cond} includes data points of sample g obtained by digitizing the $w(T)$ presented in Figure 3 of Ref.\ \onlinecite{Vol.etal.15}.